“Same Prophetic Event: Two different Perspectives”

 THE LIVING WORD CENTER, INC.

-The Book of Daniel can be divided as follow:
+The entire book of Daniel can be divided as follow:

 Section 1: Daniel’s personal history.
 By the way, Daniel, Jeremiah and Ezekiel were contemporaries.
 The text provide the record of Daniel and the three Hebrews children Chapter 1:1-21